Elbacoss

 Electrochemical bactericidal Ca(OH)2 implant coating as precursor for an osseoinductive HA layer

 The rising number of periprosthetic infections has led to the development of various strategies for bactericidal implant coatings.
-In this project we investigated the aproach of an inorganic calcium hydroxide Ca(OH)2 coating that expresses an initial antibacterial effect before it transforms into hydroxyapatite.
+In this project we investigated the approach of an inorganic calcium hydroxide Ca(OH)2 coating that expresses an initial antibacterial effect before it transforms into hydroxyapatite.
 Safety of this electrochemically deposited antimicrobial coating was shown preclinically, and the bactericidal effect was verified in-vitro.

 Pyramid zementfreier Schaft

 SEM image of a surface electrochemically coated with a lamellar Ca(OH)2-layer.
+From An inorganic antimicrobial surface modification for orthopaedic implants

 Growth of S.aureus. a) Standardized Ca(OH)2-loaded tablets are used as positive control: growth is repressed in the inner ring.
 A diffusion ring extends to the outer ring, b) Uncoated Ti as a negative control: No impact to bacteria growth. c) Ca(OH)2-coated Ti: Complete inhibition in the close proximity, reduced bacteria growth in the diffusion zone.
+From An inorganic antimicrobial surface modification for orthopaedic implants

 Preparation of the powder mixture using a Turbula mixer

+ELBACOSS-coated implant for preclinical study.
 From A new model of implant-related osteomyelitis in the metaphysis of rat tibiae

 EDX mapping of explants, from Evaluation of calcium dihydroxide- and silver-coated implants in the rat tibia